jpickup/GarminTools/README.md

 Click on `com.johnpickup.garmin.bundle` and search for "windows.zip", "linux.zip" or "macos.zip", download and unpack.
 I need to figure out a better way to link to these.

-Previously the were installers are checked directly into GitHub but once the size exceeded the limit this was no longer suitable.
+Previously the installers were checked directly into GitHub but once the size exceeded the GitHub limit this was no longer suitable.

 NOTE: